Online casino performance indicators: main difference between GGR and NGR

 D = total of all taxes paid on gaming revenue

-To continue from our BigBet example, imagine BigBet handed out $2 million in bonuses and paid $1.4 million in gaming tax.
+To continue from our BigBet example ($14 million in GGR), imagine BigBet handed out $2 million in bonuses and paid $1.4 million in gaming tax.
 This pins the NGR at $10.6 million.

 GGR vs. NGR

-While GGR is a pure measurement of the casino’s winnings, NGR accounts for more of its expenses.
-GGR (or its UK equivalent, Gross Gaming Yield or GGY) is often used as a basis for taxation, as well as payments to platform providers and game developers.
+While GGR purely measures a casino’s winnings, NGR accounts for more of its expenses.
+GGR (or its UK equivalent, gross gaming yield or GGY) is often used as a basis for taxation, as well as payments to platform providers and game developers.

 But these KPIs alone aren’t enough to keep you updated on the status of your business.
 In fact, you won’t even find them in most iGaming brands’ year-end reports.